Force verification

 }

 The lastPendingState storage variable is used to keep track of the number of pending state transitions that need to be consolidated and serves as the mapping’s key of entry.
-The Aggregator will receive the aggregation reward once the Zero-Knowledge proof has been verified.
+The Aggregator receives an aggregation reward once the zero-knowledge proof has been verified.

 L2 State stages timeline with pending state